gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 #### Dummy variables
 What about when a predictor is a categorical variable taking only two values such as yes and no?
 Such variable might arise when forecasting daily sales and you want to take account of whether the day is a *public holiday* or not.
 So the predictor takes value "yes" on a public holiday and "no" otherwise.

+This situation can still be handled within the framework of multiple regression models by creating a "dummy variable" which takes value of 1 corresponding to "yes" and 0 corresponding to "no".
+A dummy variables is also known as an "indicator variable".

+A dummy variable can also be used to account for an *outlier* in the data.
+Rather than omit the outlier, a dummy variable removes its effect.
+In this case, the dummy variable takes value 1 for that observation and 0 everywhere else.

+If there are more than two categories, then the variable can be coded using several dummy variables. ```tslm( )``` will automatically handle this case if you specify a factor variable as predictor.